Universal Studios Japan Tickets Explained The Complete 2026 Guide

 Universal Studios Japan Vacation Planning Guide.
 How to Book, Tips, and More!

 Once you know the USJ opening hours, I recommend that you take these with a pinch of salt and arrive much earlier.
 Why?
 Because USJ often opens 30–60 minutes earlier than advertised.
 This isn’t guaranteed, but when the park is very busy they will open the park early to release the pressure of the crowds gathering outside the park gates.
-When we visited in April, we arrivd 45 minutes before the park officially opened, and the gates had already been opened so that we could walk straight in!
+When we visited in April, we arrived 45 minutes before the park officially opened, and the gates had already been opened so that we could walk straight in!

 If you choose not to buy an Express Pass then arriving this early is the very best way to guarentee that you’ll get entry into Super Nintendo World.
 You can’t request an entrance ticket until you’re in the park.